alfg/openencoder/README.md

 docker-compose up -d db
 ```

 When the database container runs for the first time, it will create a persistent volume as `/var/lib/postgresql/data`.
-It will also run the scripts in `scripts/` to create the database, schema, settings and presets.
+It will also run the scripts in `scripts/` to create the database, schema, settings, presets, and an admin user.

-* Set environment variables in `docker-compose.yml`.

-*Environment variables will override defaults set in `config/default.yml`.*

 * Build & start API server:
 ```
-go build -v && openencoder.exe server
+go build -v && ./openencoder server
 ```

-* Build & start worker:
+* Start the worker:
 ```
-go build -v && openencoder.exe worker
+./openencoder worker
 ```

 * Start Web Dashboard for development: